Economy of Senegal: IMF and 1990s economic reforms

+The headquarters of the Central Bank of West African States in Dakar.

 Since the January 1994 CFA franc devaluation, the International Monetary Fund (IMF), the World Bank, and other multilateral and creditors have been supporting the Government of Senegal's structural and sectoral adjustment programs.
 The broad objectives of the program have been to facilitate growth and development by reducing the role of government in the economy, improving public sector management, enhancing incentives for the private sector, and reducing poverty.

 In January 1994, Senegal undertook a radical economic reform program at the behest of the international donor community.
 This reform began with a 50% devaluation of Senegal's currency, the CFA franc, which was linked at a fixed rate to the French franc.
 Government price controls and subsidies have been steadily dismantled as another economic reform.

 This currency devaluation had severe social consequences, because most essential goods were imported.
 Overnight, the price of goods such as milk, rice, fertilizer and machinery doubled.
 As a result, Senegal suffered a large exodus, with many of the most educated people and those who could afford it choosing to leave the country.

 After an economic contraction of 2.1% in 1993, Senegal made an important turnaround, thanks to the reform program, with a growth in GDP averaging over 5% annually during 1995–2004.
 Annual inflation had been pushed down to the low single digits.

 As a member of the West African Economic and Monetary Union (WAEMU), Senegal is working toward greater regional integration with a unified external tariff and a more stable monetary policy.
 Senegal still relies heavily upon outside donor assistance, however.
 Under the IMF's Highly Indebted Poor Countries debt relief program, Senegal will benefit from eradication of two-thirds of its bilateral, multilateral, and private sector debt, contingent on the completion of privatization program proposed by the government and approved by the IMF.

-Current state of economy

-Two thirds of Senegalese expect living conditions to improve in the coming decades.
+Macroeconomic statistics

+Indebtedness

+With an external debt of U.S.$2,495 million, and with its economic reform program on track, Senegal qualified for the multilateral debt relief initiative for Heavily Indebted Poor Countries (HIPC).
+Progress on structural reforms is on track, but the pace of reforms remains slow, as delays occur in implementing a number of measures on the privatization program, good governance issues, and the promotion of private sector activity.

+Macroeconomic indicators show that Senegal turned in a respectable performance in meeting IMF targets in 2000: annual GDP growth increased to 5.7%, compared to 5.1% in 1999.
+Inflation was reported to be 0.7% compared to 0.8% in 1999, and the current account deficit (excluding transfers) was held at less than 6% of GDP.

+In 2025, a report from the British bank Barclays reassesses the country's public debt at 119% of GDP for 2024.
+A figure calculated from the multi-year budgetary and economic programming document of the Ministry of the Economy of June 2025, which makes Senegal the most indebted country in Africa.